 Doctors at AlaMed Injury Clinics use cutting-edge medical technology to diagnose and treat head injuries.
 We use blood tests, X-rays, CAT scans, MRI, and lastly EEG.
 EEG is an electroencephalogram.
 It is a procedure that records the brain's activity with electrodes attached to the patient's head.

-Contact AlaMed For Your Head Injury Treatment in Birmingham
+Contact AlaMed For Your Head Injury Treatment

 When you have auto accidents, you can suffer head injuries due to the blunt force striking the head.
 Other common causes for head injuries include auto accidents, sports injuries, slip and fall accidents, and physical assaults.
 In order to treat head injuries, our doctors at AlaMed Injury Clinics can prescribe pain medication.
 We can also advise you to rest.
 If the injury is severe, we can have you sent to an outpatient hospital where surgery can be performed.